Misuse of Physical Restraints in Colorado Nursing Homes

 Nursing Home Justice Fights for Victims of Abuse

 Bed restraints and chemical sedatives should only be used in extreme circumstances.
 Used incorrectly, they can put you or your relative at significant risk for harm.
-These unnecessary procedures result in several damages, requiring the help of an attorney who knows Colorado law and how to apply it to your case.
+These unnecessary procedures result in several damages, requiring the help of a nursing home abuse lawyer who knows Colorado law and how to apply it to your case.

 Nursing Home Justice doesn’t back down from abusive nursing homes and their goliath-like insurance companies.
 Mac Hester, the founding attorney of Nursing Home Justice, has over 35 years of legal experience and passionately defends victims of abuse.
 We treat each client like family and guide you on your path to recovery.